Ben-Ganon/Obsidian_Olympus_DnD/Mechanics/Combat Mechanics.md

 - Can only re-roll once. (if you roll 1d4 and get 4, then roll 1d4 to get 4 again, you do not roll again)
 - Does not apply to [[Combat Mechanics#Blunt Damage|blunt damage]] rolls.
 ### Grapples:
-- Grapple is a bonus action
+- **Grapple is a bonus action**
 - You can choose to grapple an opponent to the floor, pinning them down and fighting them in close combat.
-- During this time, only weapons with grapple stats can be used (knife/small axe/hammer)
+- During this time, only weapons with grapple stats can be used **(knife/small axe/hammer)**
 - The grapple is successful if you succeed an opposed Might roll.
 - Each turn the target can try to end the grapple.
-To exit the grapple, the target must succeed a Might roll.
+To successfully end the grapple, the target must succeed a Might roll.
 - Until the target succeeds Might or you decide to end the grapple, the target remains grappled
 ### Attacking with a Boon:
 - Some Boons have offensive capabilities.